-Thursday, February 16, 2012 - We welcome today the introduction of Bill C-398, a critical humanitarian bill to reform Canada's flawed Access to Medicines Regime (CAMR).
+OCTOBER 16, 2012 - We welcome today the second reading of Bill C-398, a critical humanitarian bill to reform Canada's flawed Access to Medicines Regime (CAMR).
 After nearly eight years of waiting for Canada to deliver on its pledge to help get more affordable medicines to African and other developing countries, Parliament once again has an important opportunity to enact meaningful change on the global stage by saving lives and ending needless suffering worldwide.
+As this is a non-partisan humanitarian issue, we urge all Members of Parliament to support Bill C-398 at this second reading and ensure its speedy, successful passage through the legislative process.